3 4 5 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Frequently asked questions about Data Visualization

-Data Visualization refers to the concept described in this glossary entry: Definition: Data visualization is a general term that describes any effort to help people understand the meaning of data by placing it in a visual context.
+Definition: Data visualization is a general term that describes any effort to help people understand the meaning of data by placing it in a visual context.
 For example, patterns, trends, and correlations that might not be detected in text-based data can be exposed and recognized more easily with data visualization software.
-It gives teams a shared vocabulary for analysing digital projects.
+In the Arimetrics glossary it is placed in a digital marketing context to clarify its role, uses and practical implications.

-How is Data Visualization used in a digital strategy?
+How is Data Visualization related to a digital strategy?